Girl Smiling at dentist

 Retention

-Lasting about 6 months, this phase uses an appliance to maintain newly formed structures while bones adjust.
+Lasting about 6 months, the retention period includes using an appliance to maintain newly formed structures while bones adjust.

 Correcting Soft Tissue Structures and Retraining Breathing Patterns

-This phase includes functional therapy to address muscle movement and breathing function.
+Functional therapy addresses muscle movement and breathing function.
 In some cases, a functional frenuloplasty may be necessary alongside therapy.
 Therapy duration varies by patient.

 Frequently Asked Questions